adamgligor/adamgligor.github.io/_posts/2016-03-19-Visual Studio without Resharper.md

 tags: .net
 ---

+I use visual studio at my day job.
+Recently decided to stop using resharper and instead rely only on visual studio features.
+This post will be about features and keyboard shortcuts and focused towards editing and navigation.

 I've been using Resharper since it's early days, it's a great productivity booster but it also comes with a few annoyances.
 Major releases are often plagued by issues, it eats up a lot of resources and it requires a license.
 I decided to switch to using only the visual studio capabilities because visual studio 2015 now offers a much improved experience.
 I've also set myself a goal of becoming better with the keyboard and use mouse less. if you're happy with Resharper, I won't try to convince you to ditch it, you can skip the rest of the article.
 If you're interested what shortcuts I learned and use read on.
 In this guide I will focuses only on navigation and editing.

 ## Level 0 - the basics

 Probably one of the most used features in Resharper is the context actions menu (Alt+Enter usually).
-Visual studio has a similar function, the default shortcut to access it  **Ctrl+.**.
-Different options are available based on the cursor's location.
+Visual studio has a similar function, the default shortcut to access it  **Ctrl+.** Different options are available based on the cursor's location.
 The most common ones that I've discovered:

  - inside the using statements, removes the unnecessary using statements
  - on a method or constructor, remove or re-arrange parameters